jarednova/slate/source/index.md

 Kittn uses API keys to allow access to the API.
 You can register a new Kittn API key at our [developer portal](http://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: [[Thing]]

 `Authorization: meowmeowmeow`